narayana573/SAP_CPI_Project/Other_Modules/LTIMINDTREE.md

 18. How does the behavior change in Sequential Multicast?

+19. One Message need to send to multiple Recivers , how you will send?

-19. How strong are your skills in Groovy scripting?
+20. How strong are your skills in Groovy scripting?

-20. Can you review a given Groovy script and summarize what it does?
+21. Can you review a given Groovy script and summarize what it does?

-21. What Camel expression is used to get the current date and time?
+22. What Camel expression is used to get the current date and time?

-22. What Camel expression is used for exception handling and logging errors?
+23. What Camel expression is used for exception handling and logging errors?

-23. Can you explain your current project?
+24. Can you explain your current project?

-24. Can you describe one critical integration flow, including palette elements and adapters used?
+25. Can you describe one critical integration flow, including palette elements and adapters used?

-25. Do you have any questions for us? (e.g., about the project or business requirements)
+26. Do you have any questions for us? (e.g., about the project or business requirements)

 ---